 The first step to hiring our law firm is to contact one of our intake coordinators who can schedule an initial consultation with the attorney of your choice.
 After the consultation if you choose to hire Tuft, Lach, Jerabek & O’Connell, PLLC you will be required to sign an Agreement for Legal Services, which outlines our rates and the terms of our representation and pay a retainer fee, the amount of which varies depending on the complexity of your case.
-For your convenience, our law firm accepts most major credit cards for payment.
+For your convenience, our law firm accepts all major credit cards for payment.

 How much does a divorce cost?

 Just as no two people are alike, no two divorces are alike either.
 The cost of a divorce can vary drastically depending upon several factors, including the number and the complexity of the issues involved and whether parties are willing to work toward an amicable resolution of the issues.
-A couple that has already agreed on all of the issues, such as custody, parenting time, child support, and division of the marital estate prior to commencing a divorce action could spend as little at $1,500.
-A couple that has complex issues, such as custody or division of a large marital estate could spend $5,000, $10,000, $50,000 or more.
+A couple that has already agreed on all of the issues, such as custody, parenting time, child support, and division of the marital estate prior to commencing a divorce action could spend as little as a few thousand dollars.
+A couple that has complex issues, such as custody or division of a large marital estate could spend $10,000, $25,000, $50,000 or more.
 There are many factors that impact the cost of the dissolution, including whether the attorneys are able to effectively communicate and advocate on behalf of their clients; the behavior and attitude of the parties; and even how the judge handles the divorce proceeding.
 Though during this time emotions are often running high and it may be difficult to remain practical, it is important to be realistic about what can be accomplished within the limitations of one’s budget.

 What is a no-fault divorce?